roemeren/tableau-workbook-extractor/README.md

 <img src="images/03-releases.png" alt="Microsoft Defender Smartscreen" width="500"/>

 The URL points to a shared file on OneDrive that can be downloaded.
-After downloading it can be moved to a convenient location (it can be run from anywhere).
+After downloading it can be moved to a convenient location since it can be run from anywhere.
+It is however recommended to keep the **path to the executable as short as possible** to avoid exceeding the maximum path length of generated output files.

 ### Step 3: Run the tool

 By **double-clicking** on the downloaded file `tableau-workbook-extractor-<version>.exe` the tool will run and a black window will open to show its progress.

+**It's not necessary to have Tableau Desktop or Public installed**, but it may be useful to verify some of the results.

-**Note**: if the executable is **blocked** again by Microsoft Defender Smartscreen it can be run by unblocking it in the file's properties or by running it in the Command Prompt (see also previous section wrt Graphviz executable).
+If the executable is **blocked** again by Microsoft Defender Smartscreen it can be bypassed in the same way as for the Graphviz installer file (see previous subsection).

 After initial loading it will prompt the user to **browse to a Tableau workbook** (`.twb` or `.twbx` format):

 <img src="images/04-browse-file.png" alt="Microsoft Defender Smartscreen" width="500"/>

-Next, the **workbook is opened and processed** which includes using the Tableau Document API to extract fields and some cleaning (duplicate removal, removal of certain characters, cleaning up calculated field expressions, etc.).
+Next, the **workbook is opened and processed** which includes using the Tableau Document API to extract fields and some cleaning (duplicate removal, cleaning up field names and calculations, etc.).
 Depending on the number of extracted fields and dependencies this may take a while.

 A folder `<workbook name> Files` is created to store all output files: